From ‘Party Bags’ to Psychology

 Keep a watchful eye and if it seems that your child is showing signs of anxiety, depression or ‘doomsday thinking’, it is crucial to find appropriate support.
 Your GP, a Pastoral or Form-teacher, the School Nursing Team or Home Education network are some of the places you could turn to for help.

 It is obviously undesirable to be pessimistic about the future or build a world view around fear.
-HLP youngsters in particular can be prone to ‘existential angst’ and might need skilled support.
+Bright young people, in particular, can be prone to ‘existential angst’ and might need skilled support.
 Potential Plus UK suggests that facing fears is the key to children dealing with their emotional problems and says: “Our children’s lives are often filled with distressing emotions.
 We cannot wrap them in cotton wool forever but must teach them to confront their problems and not feel overwhelmed. […] Try and encourage your child to be open to new ways of seeing a situation rather than feeling the future is fixed.
 Help your child to develop strengths to enable them to shape their own future.”
-(See advice sheet PA608 Helping High Learning Potential Children Deal with Emotional Problems )
+(See advice sheet PA608 Helping High Learning Potential Children Deal with Emotional Regulation )

 For more information, Depression Alliance have published ‘Existential Depression; The Mental Illness of the Gifted & Talented’ at www.depressionalliance.org/existential-depression/ and SENG, (Supporting Emotional Needs of the Gifted), focus on ‘Existential Depression in Gifted Individuals at http://sengifted.org/existential-depression-in-gifted-individual/.
 Also search for information and local Existential Therapists on the Counselling Directory website at www.counselling-directory.org.uk/existential-therapy.html.